Australian Defence Force Academy: Establishment

 After World War II, each of the three Armed Services adopted, as policy, that the educational standards should be raised for officers in training.

-In 1967, an agreement was reached between the Department of Defence and the University of New South Wales, under which they would co-operate to develop the Royal Military College (RMC) into a degree-level institution.
+In 1967, an agreement was reached between the Department of Defence and the University of New South Wales, under which they would co-operate to develop the Royal Military College ('RMC' or 'Duntroon') into a degree-level institution.
 To that end, the university established the Faculty of Military Studies at RMC to conduct courses leading to the award of the university's degrees in arts, science and engineering.

 Also in 1967, the University of New South Wales entered into an association with the RAN College enabling it to present approved courses.
 Subsequently, first year courses for certain University programs in arts, science and engineering were introduced.
-Successful cadets were sponsored by the Navy to complete bachelor's degrees on the university's campus.
+Successful cadets were also sponsored by the Navy to then complete bachelor's degrees on the university's main campus.

 Concurrent with the developments at the RAN College and RMC, from 1967 to 1970, Sir Leslie H. Martin chaired the Commonwealth Government's Tertiary Education (Services' Cadet Colleges) Committee into the feasibility of setting up a college for the joint education of officer cadets of the three Armed Services.

-Investigations on a wider scale followed with the result that in 1974 the Commonwealth Government announced its intention of establishing a single tertiary institution for the Defence Force.
-In 1977 the government formally established the Australian Defence Force Academy as a Joint Service Unit under Section 32c of the Defence Act 1903.
-The Chief of the Defence Force, Air Chief Marshal Sir Neville McNamara, simultaneously announced the appointment of Rear Admiral Peter Sinclair, Royal Australian Navy as the Commandant.
-Construction began on the site in 1981.
+Investigations on a wider scale followed, with the result that in 1974 the Whitlam Labor Government announced its intention to establish a single tertiary institution for the Defence Force.
+In 1977, the Commonwealth Government formally established the Australian Defence Force Academy as a Joint Service Unit under Section 32c of the Defence Act 1903.
+The Chief of the Defence Force, Air Chief Marshal Sir Neville McNamara, simultaneously announced the appointment of Rear Admiral Peter Sinclair, Royal Australian Navy as first Commandant of Academy.
+Construction did not begin on the site until 1981.
 In February 1984, the University of New South Wales announced the appointment of Professor Geoff Wilson as Rector of the University College.
-In September 1985 the Interim Academy Council ceased its functions and the Australian Defence Force Academy Council held its inaugural meeting under the Chairmanship of Sir Edward Woodward.
+In September 1985 an Interim Academy Council ceased its functions and the Australian Defence Force Academy Council held its inaugural meeting, under the Chairmanship of Sir Edward Woodward.

-In 1986, ADFA opened and began providing military and tertiary academic education for Midshipmen and Officer Cadets.
-In late 2003, the Australian Department of Defence entered into another agreement with the University of New South Wales for the operation of University College at ADFA.
+In 1986, ADFA opened and began providing military and tertiary academic education for midshipmen and officer cadets.
+In late 2003, the Department of Defence entered into another agreement with the University of New South Wales, also providing for the operation of University College at ADFA.

 In 2015, a $98 million redevelopment was completed.